 Alma Cocina Latina: The colorful cocktails at this Venezuelan restaurant in the Canton Can Company pair nicely with the dishes that come out of the kitchen looking like works of art.
 Making use of both foreign (think Papa’s Pilar and Brugal) and local Old Line Spirits rum, the bar menu lists many different coladas and island cocktails including the “Playa Desnuda,” with pineapple-infused rum, house pineapple kombucha, orange juice, and cardamom bitters.
 2400 Boston St., 667-212-4273

-Blackwater Distilling: Just in time for National Rum Day, this Kent Island-based distillery has completed its new solera-aged rum—an interval process that involves mixing ages in barrels.
-Though the first batch won’t be unveiled to the public until February, plenty of local bars offer Blackwater’s Picaroon rum to hold you over in the meantime.
-Among them are Bookmakers, Blue Pit BBQ, and Waterfront Kitchen.
+Blackwater Distilling: Just in time for National Rum Day, this Kent Island-based distillery has finally debuted its new solera-aged rum—an interval process that involves mixing ages in barrels.
+Plenty of local bars offer Blackwater products, including the fan-favorite Picaroon rum.
+Among them are Bookmakers, Blue Pit BBQ, and The Oceanaire Seafood Room.
 184 Log Canoe Circle, Stevensville, 443-249-3123

-Bluebird Cocktail Room: Head to this new literary-themed Hampden hangout to sip craft cocktails while browsing classic books.
-The bar menu features everything from an authentic Hemingway daiquiri over crushed ice to the “Pig Island Punch,” which mixes rum with pineapple and arrives garnished with bacon bits.
+Bluebird Cocktail Room: Head to this literary-themed Hampden hangout to sip craft cocktails while browsing classic books.
+The new summer menu features a frozen pina colada, "Don's Banana Hammock" with rum and bananas, and the "Expression of the Divine," which highlights peach rum.
 3600 Hickory Ave., 667-303-3263

 Little Havana: This South Baltimore staple stays true to its Cuban inspiration by featuring authentic eats and plenty of rum drinks at the bar.
 Aside from a traditional mojito, Dark ‘n’ Stormy, and rum runner, the spot also features a “Goombay Smash” with coconut rum, peach schnapps, pineapple, and orange juice.
 1325 Key Highway, 410-837-9903